howerj/shrink/readme.md

 The *read* and *wrote* fields contain the number of bytes read in by *get* and written by *put*, they do not need to be updated by the [API][] user.

+The user must provide the buffer used for compression and decompression when using the *shrink\_t* structure.
+This allows the user to control where that buffer is allocated, but also what the initial contents of that buffer are, which will need to be the same for compression and decompression, by default the shrink library will zero that buffer for you each call, however, you can prevent that from happening by setting the option "custom", in the structure, this will allow you to use a custom initial dictionary, which much be set to the same contents each time compress and decompress routines are called.
+This feature is only useful for LZSS compression, it allows much greater compression ratios for known data as matches can happen right away against the initial contents.

 A common use of any compression library is encoding blocks bytes in memory, as such the common example is provided for with the function *shrink\_buffer*.
 Internally it uses *shrink* with some internally defined callbacks for *get*